 To be considered for financial aid, you must submit a Free Application for Federal Student Aid (FAFSA) and include the Cal State San Marcos school code, 030113.
 Updates regarding your financial aid application will be sent to your email and visible on your To Do list in MyCSUSM.
 Additional information, including how to apply for scholarships, is available on the Financial Aid and Scholarships website.

 Living on-campus is required for first-time freshmen from outside of Cal State San Marcos’ local service area (local service area is defined by the high school you are graduating from).
 Information about student housing, how to apply, and the live-on requirement, is available on the Housing website.

 If you do not meet the English and/or math proficiency requirements, you will be required to enroll in Early Start before you can attend orientation and enroll in classes.
-More information about the Early Start requirement is available on the College Access, Readiness, and Success Services website.
+More information about the Early Start requirement is available on the Readiness and Success Services website.